 As a follow-up to Episode 17, Goal-Setting Part 1: Reflection, this episode will take you through my process of creating intentional goals but with a slight twist (hint: it’s not actually about the goals).
 I’ve found this process incredibly effective, and it’s completely changed how I approach goal-setting in my editing business.
 My hope is that these tips will take the ick out of goal-setting and perhaps even make it fun.

-In today’s episode, we’re going to discuss some of the following:
+In this episode, we’re going to discuss some of the following:

 - 07:47 – How I use the Wheel of Life to help me set goals